argoproj/argo-events/docs/eventbuses/jetstream.md

 ## Security

 For Jetstream, TLS is turned on for all client-server communication as well as between Jetstream nodes.
 In addition, for client-server communication we by default use password authentication (and because TLS is turned on, the password is encrypted).

+## How it works under the hood

+Jetstream has the concept of a Stream, and Subjects (i.e. topics) which are used on a Stream.
+From the documentation: “Each Stream defines how messages are stored and what the limits (duration, size, interest) of the retention are.”
+For Argo Events, we have one Stream called "default" with a single set of settings, but we have multiple subjects, each of which is named `default.<eventsourcename>.<eventname>`.
+Sensors subscribe to the subjects they need using durable consumers.